mugich/readme-generator/test.md

   ## Installation
   To install necessary dependencies, run the following command:

-   dfd
+   npm i

   ## Usage

-  sdfsdf
+  tests

   ## Contribution guidelines

-  dsff
+  no contribution

   ## Test
   To run tests, run the following command:

+  npm test

   ## License
   This project is licensed under MIT license

   ## Questions
-  if you have any questions about the repo, open an issue or contact me directly at dfsdf.
+  if you have any questions about the repo, open an issue or contact me directly at munkhuu1233@gmail.com.
-  You can find more of my work at [dsfsdf](https://github.com/dsfsdf/)
+  You can find more of my work at [mugich](https://github.com/mugich/)